panlm/panlm.github.io/docs/others/quick-build-brconnector.md

 - Debugging parameters
     - If you choose Lambda as ComputeType, you could choose to delete EC2 after all resources deploy successfully.
 This EC2 is used for compiling and building BRConnector container temporarily.
     - Don't delete EC2 if you choose EC2 as ComputeType
-    - If you set `true` to AutoUpdateBRConnector, one script will be add to ec2 crontab
+    - If you set `true` to AutoUpdateBRConnector, one script will be add to codebuild and scheduled everyday

 ![attachments/quick-build-brconnector/IMG-quick-build-brconnector-11.png](attachments/quick-build-brconnector/IMG-quick-build-brconnector-11.png)